We value students

 The majority of our students have the chance to undertake internships, practicums or overseas study.
 Our graduates are career ready, with a broad knowledge base and industry experience.

-We offer study in accounting, business, counselling, creative industries, design, journalism, languages, law, marketing, property economics, psychology, social work, regional and urban planning, tourism and many other areas.
+We offer study in accounting, business, counselling, creative industries, design, journalism, languages, law, marketing, psychology, social work, regional and urban planning, tourism and many other areas.

 We value research

 Our academics are using their evidence-based research to solve real-life, local and international problems.

 From developing sustainable farming and exporting for South Pacific communities, to reducing the number of road deaths with safer rail-level crossings, our research is innovative, applied and diverse.

 We research traditional areas such as psychology, marketing and accounting alongside a broad range of emerging areas including accident research, climate change, coastal management, entrepreneurship, interactive gaming, and sustainability.

 Refer to the full list of research areas to find out more about faculty research.

 Engagement is at the core of our teaching.
 Our programs are up-to-date with industry trends and our graduates have the skills employers are looking for.

 We achieve this through our Industry Advisory Groups, through liaising with the hundreds of businesses, government agencies and community groups who host our interns, and through many academics maintaining employment or consultancies in their respective industries.

 Engagement informs our research, as we engage with industry, community and government to solve their real-life issues.